Talent Development

 5. Develop Leadership and Succession Plans

 Future-proof the organization by building a strong leadership pipeline.
-Identify high-potential employees early and prepare them for leadership roles through targeted programs that combine strategic thinking, decision-making, and people management training.
+Identify high-potential employees early using targeted programs and leadership assessment tools, and prepare them for leadership roles through strategic thinking, decision-making, and people management training.

 For example, an IT services provider might create a “Future Tech Leaders” program that rotates senior engineers through project management, architecture governance, and client engagement to strengthen the succession planning process.